Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Do I need an SSD to play Marathon?

-It’s not required, but an SSD is strongly recommended for faster loading and smoother streaming during fast rotations.
+It is not strictly required, but an SSD is strongly recommended for smoother loading and better overall responsiveness.

 About KBoosting

 Thank you for reading our Marathon best settings guide.
-If you are looking to push your progress further beyond optimal settings, KBoosting offers additional ways to save time and stay efficient—explore a Marathon boost to progress faster, refine your loadouts, and avoid unnecessary grinding.
+If you want to push your progress further beyond optimized settings, KBoosting offers extra ways to save time and stay efficient.
+Check our Marathon boost services to progress faster, refine your loadouts, and skip unnecessary grinding.

 Our Reviews